Student Production Opportunities

 Our season productions are normally produced in the Newhart Family Theatre.
 These productions are selected to fulfill a myriad of academic priorities for us, including varying styles, periods, and genres of dramatic literature and performance as well as a variation in design opportunities.
 These productions are primarily led by our faculty.

 Our Second Stage Laboratory projects are student-led research projects that can take a variety of forms.
 These are opportunities for students to get hands on experience collaborating with their peers with faculty and staff mentorship and some departmental support.

 Projects might range from original devised theatre productions to masterclasses, workshops, readings, research presentation or funding for a research trip or conference.
 A call for proposals happens on a semester basis for the subsequent semester.
 The number of projects selected in any one semester varies on available resources.

-Details and application information for Fall 2019 projects are available on the Second Stage Laboratory page.
+Details and application information for Spring 2020 projects are available on the Second Stage Laboratory page.

 Production Staff Positions

 In addition to our Second Stage projects, we provide opportunities in all of our productions (Main Stage and Second Stage) for students to assume leadership roles and assistant roles in many capacities.
 If you are interested in managing, designing, assisting with design, directing, managing, or having some other role in production, we encourage you to submit an application.

 If you are interested in performing, please refer to the Theatre Auditions page.